awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 ## Example 1: Amount invoiced, including taxes<a name="data-feed-example-query-tax-invoice"></a>

-To find out how much buyers were invoiced, including taxes, you can run a query like the following:
+To find out how much buyers were invoiced, including taxes, you can run a query as shown in the following example\.

 ```
 SELECT sum(amount) FROM billing_event